 This text examines the intersection of youth civic engagement, identity, and protest in Hong Kong, through the lens of education.
 It explores how education and identity have been protested in Hong Kong, historically and today, and the mark that such contestations have left on education.
 Many people, particularly outside Hong Kong, were astonished by youth participation in the Umbrella Movement of 2013–2014, and the anti-extradition law protests in 2019.
 These protests have caused people to consider what has changed in Hong Kong over time, and what education has to do with youth civic engagement and political expression.

-This book will be of interest to educational policy makers, curriculum specialists, and educational scholars and students in liberal or social studies, civic education, comparative and international education, multicultural education, and youth studies.
+This book will be of interest to educational policy makers, curriculum specialists, and educational scholars and students in liberal studies, social studies, civic education, comparative and international education, multicultural education, and youth studies.

 Table of Contents